AI-BOM Discovery

 What it inventories

-Discovery runs across three surfaces and records each asset as a typed inventory entry:
+Discovery runs across three surfaces and catalogues each asset in your inventory:

 |---|---|---|

-Vector databases (Pinecone, Weaviate, pgvector connection strings) are inventoried as vector_store assets, and agent definitions as agent assets.
-Discovery unifies AI signals that were previously scattered across separate checks into one place rather than duplicating them.
+Vector databases (Pinecone, Weaviate, pgvector) are inventoried as vector stores, and agent definitions as agents.
+Discovery brings AI signals that were previously scattered across separate checks into one place rather than duplicating them.

 The AI-BOM

-Every discovered asset becomes an AIAsset record — its kind, name, source, format, and metadata — and the assets for a product are assembled into an AIBOM: a tenant/org-scoped snapshot of your AI footprint at a point in time.
-The AI-BOM is the substrate the rest of AI-SPM operates over: model-artifact scanning attaches findings to the model assets it inventories, and the posture score reads the inventory to compute its ai_inventory_visibility factor (you can't have good posture over assets you can't see).
+Every discovered asset is catalogued with its type, name, source, format, and metadata, and the assets for a product are assembled into an AI-BOM: a tenant/org-scoped snapshot of your AI footprint at a point in time.
+The AI-BOM is the foundation the rest of AI-SPM builds on: model scanning attaches findings to the model assets it inventories, and the posture score reads the inventory for its AI-visibility factor (you can't have good posture over assets you can't see).

 Findings it produces